sonalikaroy13/sonalikaroy13/README.md

 ### Hello there 👋, I'm Sonalika Roy!

-- 🔭 I'm a Front end web developer 📲, machine learning 💻 and data science 📈 enthusiast from India 🚀.
+- 🔭 I'm a Front end web developer 📲, machine learning and data science 📈 enthusiast from India 🚀.
-- 💼 Worked as a web developer Intern 🙋🏻‍♀️ at Legal Aid Center, Lucknow University 💼.
+- 💼 Worked as a web developer Intern at Legal Aid Center, Lucknow University.
 - 🌱 Currently learning data science and machine learning through various courses and projects.
 Trying hands on data structures and algorithms (competitive programming) as well.
-- 🎓 Completed Data Science Specialisation on Coursera by IBM 🎓💼, done Machine Learning Training by Analytics Vidhya🥇.
+- 🎓 Completed Data Science Specialisation on Coursera by IBM, done Machine Learning Training by Analytics Vidhya🥇.
 - 💬 Ask me about anything you think 💡, I can help you out with 😄.
 - 📫 <b>How to reach me: <a href="https://www.linkedin.com/in/sonalikaroy/">
         <img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin" alt="LinkedIn Sonalika Roy">